Export or move composite food products after 1 January 2021

 The following conditions will be attached to these arrangements:

 - the goods are packaged for end consumers and they bear a label reading “These products from the United Kingdom may not be marketed outside Northern Ireland”

-- they are destined solely for sale to end consumers in supermarkets located in NI, and they cannot be sold to other operators of the food chain
+- they are destined solely for sale to end consumers in supermarkets located in Northern Ireland, and they cannot be sold to other operators of the food chain

 - they are accompanied by a simplified official certificate globally stating the products meet all the import requirements of EU legislation

-- they enter NI through a designated point of entry, where they are submitted to a systematic documentary check and to a risk-based identity check on a selection of items in the means of transport
+- they enter Northern Ireland through a designated point of entry, where they are submitted to a systematic documentary check and to a risk-based identity check on a selection of items in the means of transport

-They are monitored through a channeling procedure applicable from the designated point of entry to the destination supermarket in NI.
+They are monitored through a channelling procedure applicable from the designated point of entry to the destination supermarket in Northern Ireland.

-A trusted supplier is any business that independently moves its products from GB to NI, for sale in NI.
-For example, a meat pie supplier that moves its own products from GB to NI, which delivers directly to a store for sale within NI only would be eligible for authorised trader status.
+A trusted supplier is any business that independently moves its products from Great Britain to Northern Ireland, for sale in Northern Ireland.
+For example, a meat pie supplier that moves its own products from Great Britain to Northern Ireland, which delivers directly to a store for sale within Northern Ireland only, would be eligible for authorised trader status.

-However, a meat pie supplier that delivers products to a supermarket distribution centre in GB, which is then moved by the supermarket to NI, the producer would not qualify.
+However, if a meat pie supplier delivers products to a supermarket distribution centre in Great Britain, that are then moved by the supermarket to Northern Ireland, then the producer would not qualify.
 In this instance, the supermarket would be the authorised trader for that movement into Northern Ireland.